 Figure 12.3 illustrates the sequence of actions necessary for defining and using a Happening.
-After its creation, the object must be both named and registered with a dispatcher to be triggered from native code.
+When using an application defined dispatcher, it must be created first (1).
+When using an InterruptServiceRoutine to trigger the happening, it may be created before (2) or after the happening is create.
+After creating the happening (3), the happening must be started to be registered with it dispatcher to be triggered from native code.
 Of course, the JVM must have direct access to an interrupt, either by being directly bound in the kernel or by some other means, such as a system call, for setting up user-space device drivers.
+Only after both an InterruptServiceRoutine is registered and a Happening with the same name is started, can that happening be triggered (6-8).